vuejs/vuepress/packages/docs/docs/guide/permalinks.md

 ## Background

-Before 1.x.x, vuepress retrieves all markdown files in the documents source directory and defines the page links based on the file hierarchy. e.g. if you have the following file structure:
+Before 1.x.x, VuePress retrieves all markdown files in the documents source directory and defines the page links based on the file hierarchy. e.g. if you have the following file structure:

 ```
 ├── package.json